Looking for a quick, on the go breakfast to make as the kids head back to school? Try this nutrient dense, creamy Peach Watermelon Smoothie recipe!

 Not only are smoothies a delicious “no cook recipe” that I can whip up in minutes, they are a great way to use up some of that fresh summer produce that I occasionally buy too much of.
 Today’s smoothie recipe, this Peach Watermelon Smoothie, is a perfect example.

-Unfortunately, they only sell watermelons the size of Texas, so using it up when you have a small family can be a bit tricky.
+Recently I purchased a watermelon the size of Texas, so using it up when you have a smaller family can be a bit tricky.
 I’ve snacked on it cold, I served it as a side dish for dinner and I threw it into salads.
 Then I got wild and crazy and decided to start throwing watermelon in my smoothies.

 Since I always use Greek yogurt and milk in my smoothies, I admit, when I first thought up this smoothie, I was a little bit hesitant on how a watermelon smoothie would taste, but I LOVED it, and have been making it every day since!
-The peaches and watermelon go so well together and while this smoothie is a little bit thinner than I would normally make it (due to the amount of water in the watermelon) it is SO good and reminds me of drinking flavored milk with my sister when we were kids!
-(Seriously, these memories make my heart so HAPPY!)
+The peaches and watermelon go so well together and while this smoothie is a little bit thinner than I would normally make it (due to the amount of water in the watermelon) it is SO good and reminds me of drinking flavored milk when I was a kid.

 This creamy Peach Watermelon Smoothie recipe is a great way to enjoy the flavors of summer before they disappear and would make a great breakfast or after school snack for kids of all ages!